shubham-j-sde/tourguide/README.md

 Tourguide supports using varied Gemini Models by selecting desired in Additional Inputs, along with other [Configuration Parameters](https://ai.google.dev/gemini-api/docs/text-generation#configuration-parameters) supported by Gemini

+Users can also generate and save images for their prompt, or even edit input images.
+All generated images include a SynthID watermark, and images in Google AI Studio include a visible watermark as well.
+More info [here](https://ai.google.dev/gemini-api/docs/image-generation).

 Supported [Gemini Models](https://ai.google.dev/gemini-api/docs/models):
 - Gemini 2.5 Flash Preview
 - Gemini 2.0 Flash Image Generation